sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 - If you are using Ubuntu/Debian or RHEL/CentOS, you must specify admin credentials during [step 3 of the backend installation process][25].
 Sensu does not apply default admin credentials for Ubuntu/Debian or RHEL/CentoOS installations.

-This step bootstraps the first admin user account for your Sensu installation.
+The initialization step bootstraps the first admin user account for your Sensu installation.
-This account will be granted the cluster admin role.
+This first account will be granted the cluster admin role.

 {{% notice warning %}}
 **WARNING**: If you plan to [run a Sensu cluster](../../../operations/deploy-sensu/cluster-sensu/), make sure that each of your backend nodes is configured, running, and a member of the cluster before you initialize.